polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid-widget/README.md

 ```

 The above code, assumes you have a CSV file at the root of your [p5.webapp](/core/p5.webapp/) folder, who's name is _"sample.csv"_.
 You
 can really use any CSV file you wish, but the examples shown in this document, assumes its name is _"sample.csv"_.

-Some of the examples,
-also assumes you have specific column names in your data too.
-Then create an Ajax Datagrid, by for instance putting the following code into
+After having evaluated the above Hyperlambda in for instance the CMS/Executor, you can create an Ajax Datagrid, by for instance putting
-a "lambda" page of System42's CMS.
+the following code into a new _"lambda"_ page of System42's CMS.

 ```
 create-widget:datagrid-wrapper-1